aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/python/parser/texts/_index.md

 11. Create a new Configuration object with your Application Secret and Key
 1. Create an object to connect to the Cloud API
 1. Upload your document file
-1. Parse PDF documents for extraction Text by name in cloud storage using get_text_box_field function
+1. Parse PDF documents for extraction Texts in PDF document on cloud storage using get_document_text_box_fields function
 1. Checks the response and logs the result
 1. Download Text box info in JSON file locally if needet